garvit3835/product-docs-feature/how-to-guides/databases/xata.md

 # Xata

-Comprehensive guide for connecting to a Xata Workspace from your DevBox.
+Comprehensive guide for connecting to Xata Workspace Database from your DevBox.

 ## Architecture Diagram

 ![Xata Project Architecture](../../.gitbook/assets/xata-architecture.png)

-Here, you will connect to a Xata Workspace Database from your DevBox.
-This would be done by setting up the database in your Workspace dashboard and accessing it through `psql` client tool.
+This would be done by setting up the Database in your Workspace dashboard and accessing it through `psql` client tool.

 ## Prerequisites

-Before you begin, you should create your account with [Xata](https://app.xata.io/signin) and create a new Workspace.
+Before you begin, create your account with [Xata](https://app.xata.io/signin) and create a new Workspace.

 {% tabs %}
 {% tab title="PostgreSQL" %}